AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/report-usage/view-report-usage.md

 product-area: reporting
 navigation-topic: report-usage
 title: View report usage
-description: (NOTE: : *** DO NOT CHANGE, REMOVE, CHANGE LINK, RENAME THIS ARTICLE- IT IS LINKED TO THE PENDO GUIDE FOR THE MAIN REPORTS AREA***)
+description: "(NOTE: : *** DO NOT CHANGE, REMOVE, CHANGE LINK, RENAME THIS ARTICLE- IT IS LINKED TO THE PENDO GUIDE FOR THE MAIN REPORTS AREA***)"
 ---

 # View report usage